pycr/pythongrid/README.md

 ### index()

-The file `routes.py` contains our `def index()` view functions associate with URL `/` and `/grid`.
-This means that when a web browser requests either of these two URLs, Flask is going to invoke this function and pass the return value of it back to the browser as a response.
+The file `routes.py` contains our `def index()` view functions associate with root URL `/`.
+This means that when a web browser requests the URL, Flask is going to invoke this function and pass the return value of it back to the browser as a response.

 Inside the function, it creates a new instance of the PythonGrid class and assigns this object to the local variable `grid`.
 Note `orders` is a table from sample database [**sampledb.sql**](https://github.com/pycr/pythongrid/blob/master/app/sample/sampledb.sql).

     grid = PythonGrid('SELECT * FROM orders', 'orderNumber', 'orders')

-The PythonGrid initializer requires three parameters:
+PythonGrid initializer shown above requires 3 parameters:

 1. A simple SQL SELECT statement
 2. The database table primary key
 3. The database table name

-The view function returns the rendered template from `grid.html` template.
-It passes the grid object.
+The view function pass the grid object into the rendered template from `grid.html` template.

     return render_template('grid.html', title='GRID', grid=grid)

 ### data()

+Next, we need the data for the grid (thus the datagrid :-)

 In the next view function `data()`, we create a new instance for `PythonGridDbData` class that is responsible for retrieve data from the database.

-It has requires only one parameter, which should be the same SQL SELECT statement used for PythonGrid.
+It has requires only 1 parameter, which should be the SAME Sql Select statement used for PythonGrid.

     data = PythonGridDbData('SELECT * FROM orders')

-## Hello, Grid!
+## Hello, Grid

 At this point, we can run our program with the command below

     flask run

 It should give you a beautiful datagrid with data come from the table `orders`.

 The pythonGrid supports